 How to sign up

-- Create an account through this link: SAVVY SIGNUP. (took me less than one minute)
+- Create an account through this link: Billfixers

-- The company will negotiate with your provider and come back to you with the savings.
+- The company will negotiate with your provider and come back to you with the savings within one bill cycle.

 How it works

 I want to make this clear because it is important.
-Savvy does NOT do the following:
+Billfixers does NOT do the following:

-Like all things, there are a few negatives with Savvy:
+Like all things, there are a few negatives with Billfixers:

-- Savvy receives a portion of your savings as their fee.
+- Billfixers receives a portion of your savings as their fee.